Arlington Free Clinic

 Arlington Free Clinic provides free, high quality medical care to low-income uninsured Arlington County adults through the generosity of donors and volunteers.

 AFC is very unique in that it relies primarily on volunteers to provide medical care and donations from individuals, businesses, churches, civic associations, foundations and United Way to fund essential medical services.
-Less than 7% of AFC’s total budget of $2.6M is from public sources.
-Donations whether large or small are important and make the services the Clinic provides possible for so many in need in the Arlington community.
+Less than 10% of AFC’s total budget of $2.9M is from public sources.
+Donations, whether large or small, are important and make the services the Clinic provides possible for so many in need in the Arlington community.

 - AFC is Arlington’s only safety net provider of free comprehensive medical care for adults.

-- AFC is the only Clinic in Northern Virginia with on-site access to specialty care.
+- AFC is the only free clinic in Northern Virginia with on-site access to specialty care.
 We also have on-site pharmacy services, mental health, women’s health and physical therapy.
-Having all of our services in one convenient location (over half of the Clinic’s patients live in the same zip code as AFC) encourages compliance and facilitates coordination of care.

-- AFC is also the only Clinic that relies primarily on volunteers to provide our medical care and the only one that relies primarily on donations from individuals, businesses, civic associations, churches, foundations and United Way.
-Less than 7% of AFC’s total budget is from public sources.
+- AFC is also the only clinic that relies primarily on volunteers to provide our medical care and the only one that relies primarily on donations from individuals, businesses, civic associations, churches, foundations and United Way.
+Less than 10% of AFC’s total budget is from public sources.

 1) An active, engaged, knowledgeable and supportive Board of Directors,